balakrishnakarusala/Git-1/README.md

 **How to Run Android Project?**

-In "./src/Android" directory you have all your android application code.For running this application code in your system, you need to install Android Studio tool.
+In "./src/Android" directory you have all your android application code.
+For running this application code in your system, you need to install Android Studio tool.
 Place this Project folder in android workspace.
-After Opening Android Studio tool in your system, open this application from android workspce.
-After opening application, some time will be taken for building gradle of application.
+After Opening Android Studio tool in your system, open this application from android workspace.
+After opening application, sometime will be taken for building gradle of application.
-If gradle build successfully then everything is okey, Your tool is upto date else you need add above mentioned dependencies in the gradle file and rebulid the grable.
-Gradle bulid successfully then you can run this application code and can do modifications also.
+If gradle build successfully then everything is okay, your tool is up to date else you need add above mentioned dependencies in the gradle file and rebuild the grable.
+Gradle build successfully then you can run this application code and can do modifications also.

 **How to create MySQL schema?**